Ouistreham

-Ouistreham ([wistʁe.am]) is a commune in the Calvados department in Normandy region in northwestern France.
+Ouistreham ([wistʁe.am]) is a port town and commune in the Calvados department in Normandy region in northwestern France.

-Ouistreham is a small port with fishing boats, leisure craft and a ferry harbour.
-It serves as the port of the city of Caen.
-The town borders the mouth of the Canal de Caen à la Mer.
+Ouistreham is a port with both Cargo ships and a harbour for ferries to and from England.
+It serves as the entry point of the Caen canal which leads to the city of Caen.
+Due to this, the town serves as a logistics centre.

-Origin of the place name
+Etymology

 The name Ouistreham derives from Saxon ham, meaning 'village'.
 There is no clear explanation for the first part of the name.
 A popular etymology is based on Middle French ouistre (Old French oystre), meaning 'oyster'.
-Actually most linguists agree on a Saxon origin, meaning Western or West (though some other linguists have claimed that it derives from the Saxon word meaning Eastern), because of the presence of Saxon-speaking settlers from England in Viking Normandy.
-If we follow this theory, 'Ouistreham' is a homonym of 'Westerham' in Kent.
+Most linguists agree on a Saxon origin, meaning Western or West (though some other linguists have claimed that it derives from the Saxon word meaning Eastern), because of the presence of Saxon-speaking settlers from England in Viking Normandy.
+Following this theory, 'Ouistreham' is a calque of 'Westerham' in Kent.